masumrumi/Kaggle_Projects/Boston-housing/README.md

 This slope equation gives us an exact linear relationship between X and y.
 This relationship is "exact" because we are given X and y beforehand and based on the value of X and y, we come up with the slope and y-intercept, which in turns determine the relationship between X and y.
 However, in real life, data is not that simple.
 Often the relationship is unknown to us, and even if we know the relationship, it may not always be exact.
 To fit an exact slope equation in an inexact relationship of data we introduce the term error.
 Let's see how mathematicians express this error with the slope equation.

-## $$ y = \beta_0 + \beta_1 x + \epsilon \\ $$
+## $$ y = \beta_0 + \beta_1 x_1 + \epsilon \\ $$

 And, this is the equation for a simple linear regression.
 Here,
 * y = Dependent variable.
 This is what we are trying to estimate/solve/understand.
 * $\beta_0$ = the y-intercept, it is a constant and it represents the value of y when x is 0.
 * $\beta_1$ = Slope, Weight, Coefficient of x.
 This metrics is the relationship between y and x.
-In simple terms, it shows 1 unit increase in y changes when 1 unit increases in x.
+In simple terms, it shows 1 unit of increase in y changes when 1 unit increases in x.
 * $x_1$ = Independent variable ( simple linear regression ) /variables.
 * $ \epsilon$ = error or residual.

 ### $$ \text{residual}_i = y_i - \hat{y}_i$$
 This error is the only part that's different/addition from the slope equation.
 This error exists because in real life we will never have a dataset where the regression line crosses exactly every single data point.
-There will be at least a good amount of points where the regression line will not be able to go through for the sake of model specifications and ** bias-variance tradeoff **(more on this later).
+There will be at least a good amount of points where the regression line will not be able to go through for the sake of model specifications(linear/non-linear) and <b>bias-variance tradeoff</b>(more on this later).
 This error term accounts for the difference of those points.
 So, simply speaking, an error is the difference between an original value( $y_i$ ) and a predicted value( $\hat{y}_i$ ).

 We use this function to predict the values of one dependent(target) variable based on one independent(predictor) variable.
 Therefore this regression is called **Simple linear regression(SLR).** If we were to write the equation regarding the sample example above it would simply look like the following equation,
 ## $$ Sale Price= \beta_0 + \beta_1 (Area) + \epsilon \\ $$